This post may contain affiliate links. For more information please see my full disclosure statement.

 Shop together.
 I know.
 I know.
 Going shopping with kids can be an exercise in frustration.
 But the grocery store is the first line of defense.
 It’s where choices are made about what food is going to be brought into your home.
 Teach your child about food labels and how to decide what’s worth your money.

 Cook together.
 The best way to get to know about food is to make it yourself.
 Kids are naturally curious about this process, and are generally very willing to help out in the kitchen.
-Bonus: Cooking with kids typically makes them more willing to try new things!
+Bonus: Getting kids in the kitchen typically makes them more willing to try new things!
+Try these simple tips so cooking with kids doesn’t drive you crazy.

 Eat together.
 There are lots of benefits to eating with your kids.
 It’s a bonding experience, and it sets the table (see what I did there?) for healthy habits down the road.
 And there are a million little lessons to be learned at the dinner table, from manners to hygiene, to knowing when you’re full.